coverclock/com-diag-hazer/README.md

 and sometimes in other languages too that support C-linkage.
 Portions of Diminuto have also shipped in products from several of my clients.

-Hazer (and Diminuto) have also been used in other Digital Aggregates projects that do have their own repositories, for example: Obelisk, Hourglass, Candleclock, Astrolabe, and Critter.
+Hazer (with Diminuto) has been used in other Digital Aggregates projects that have their own repositories: Obelisk, Hourglass, Candleclock, and Astrolabe.
+All of these have to do with precision timekeeping.

 # Versioning